manu-07-ela/LAPR2_ISEP/docs/SprintB/US08/US08_RegisterClinicalAnalysis(FromESOFT19-20).md

-# US 006 - To create a Task
+# US 08 - Register a new clinical analysis laboratory

 ## 1. Requirements Engineering